 From our last installment (#4)

-Year 2020, as awful as it has been, hopefully will provide lasting change in a positive direction for the human race.
+2020, as awful as it has been, hopefully, will provide lasting change in a positive direction for the human race.
 As I write this, three days after the official ‘election day’ in the U.S., there is still hope.
 The pandemic and social justice movements have moved leaders to be more empathetic, transparent, and agile than ever before—effectively closing the psychological distance required to produce stronger teams, increased performance, AND, an improved human experience at work and home.

-And regardless of how divided this this nation seems to be on the political front, people must not lose sight of the opportunity we now have with the face of all that has happened.
+And regardless of how divided this nation seems to be on the political front, people must not lose sight of the opportunity we now have in the face of all that has happened.
 We must look for sources of inspiration to strengthen our resolve and embrace the chaos that is 2020.
-This leads to my next installment which talks highlights the science of inspiration and how leaders can leverage this to sustain engagement of their teams as we head into another spike of COVID cases globally.
+This leads to my next installment which highlights the science of inspiration and how leaders can leverage this to sustain engagement of their teams as we head into another spike of COVID cases globally.

 If you missed this installment (#4 in the series), read it here.